ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 * The coordinator MUST ensure, that the automated unit tests are kept up to date.
 The coordinator MAY ask other developers to write and update those tests in their own development.
-* The coordinator MUST assign unassigned issues to the responsible developer.
+* The coordinator MUST assign unassigned issues concerning the component to the responsible developer.
-* The coordinator SHOULD devise some guidelines concerning the processes around the respective component fitting it's exact needs as done so for the UI-Service.
+* The coordinator SHOULD devise some guidelines specifying the processes concerning the respective component in a way that fits it's exact needs.
+Have a look at the UI-Service for an example.
 Such guidelines MUST be accepted by the JF.
 * The coordinator MUST follow the rules given for the components, especially for contributing code.
 The coordinator has no special rights in this regard.
 E.g. if